jamescaii/Spothouse/README.md

 - should we mark some users as influencers, who suggest highly-voted-for songs?
 - should we save the playlist after the occasion is over to recommend better songs next time at a given mood/occasion for a party, using how many votes each song got?

+TA Approval (dlichen): This idea is really cool, but it has no algorithmic complexity.
+If you could create an algorithmic component that the application focuses on it could work, but currently denied.
 ### Idea 2

 ***PizzaParty***